 GCSE GRADE PROFILE

-Students studying for a Level 3 Food Science and Nutrition Diploma should have A* to C grades in a range of GCSE subjects including English and Science.
-An A* to C GCSE grade in Food Technology/Home Economics/Hospitality and Catering is advantageous.
-To cope with the level of scientific understanding students must also have attained at least a grade C in Science.
+Students studying for a Level 3 Food Science and Nutrition Diploma should have 9 to 4 grades in a range of GCSE subjects including English, Maths and Science.
+A 9-4 GCSE grade in Food Preparation and Nutrition is advantageous.
+To cope with the level of scientific understanding students must also have attained at least a grade 4 in Science.